resolve109/study-aws-sa/aws-study-guide.md

   - Handles unpredictable surges in database traffic and prevents oversubscription
   - Queues or throttles application connections that can't be served immediately, helping applications scale without overwhelming databases
   - Confirmed the importance of RDS Proxy in reducing failover times and managing connection pools.
+  - Particularly effective for serverless applications using Lambda that may create many database connections
+  - Acts as an intermediary layer that sits between applications and databases to manage connection pools
+  - Significantly reduces timeouts during sudden traffic surges by efficiently managing database connections
+  - Addresses issues of high CPU and memory utilization caused by large numbers of open connections
 - **Read Replicas**:
   - Read-only copy of a DB instance
   - Reduces load on primary DB instance by routing queries to the read replica